 From bakeries, to cafes, sweet treats and smoke houses, there are a multitude of culinary delights that feature cuisines from around the world.

 22 Maclean St, Paraparaumu Beach

 50-50 is what happens when you combine the freshest local produce with a local dining experience.
-Blending the best local produce, meat and seafood with culinary tweaks, techniques and flavors from all over the world to make delicious modern New Zealand dishes.
+Blending the best local produce, meat and seafood with culinary tweaks, techniques and flavours from all over the world to make delicious modern New Zealand dishes.